arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 <!--
-NavPath: Speech API
+NavPath: Speech API/Get Started with Speech API
 LinkLabel: Get started with Speech Recognition and/or intent in C Sharp for .Net on Windows Desktop
-Url: Speech-api/documentation/Get-Started-CSharp-Desktop
+Url: Speech-api/documentation/GetStarted/Get-Started-CSharp-Desktop
 Weight: 100
 -->